Skip to main content

 • refer to other agencies for additional support

-Camden Lesbian, Gay, Bisexual and Transgender (LGBT) Forum provides non-police reporting, and works to support victims of hate crimes and homophobic harassment.
+forum+ provides non-police reporting, and works to support victims of hate crimes and homophobic harassment.

-Camden LGBT Forum has produced a method of reporting crimes so that the police do not have to be involved.
+forum+ has produced a method of reporting crimes so that the police do not have to be involved.
 By using the non-police reporting form you can tell us about where crimes are happening and we can try to do something about it.

 If you ask us to, we will pass the information about your crime anonymously on to the Police.

-For more information please contact the Camden LGBT Forum.
+For more information contact forum+.

 Council tenants and leaseholders